therepos/mkdocs/docs/about/index.md

 # About

-This is a template to get a basic MkDocs site up and running quickly.
-By default, it deploys via GitHub Actions to GitHub Pages.
+This is a template to deploy a basic MkDocs site on GitHub Pages.

----

 ## GitHub Pages
-To get started:
+To get started, open the [repository](https://github.com/therepos/template-mkdocs) and follow the steps below:

 1. Click the **Use this template** button (top-right).
 2. Choose **Create a new repository**.